jorbDehmel/oak/docs/chapters/future.md

 improper language: There should be a way to describe the rules by which arbitrary flags are propagated and type-restricted.

-## Better Internal Token Stream Operations

-Imposing substitution patterns upon the token stream would be more maintainable then whatever we have going on right now.

 ## Universal Programming Language / UPL

 A kernel-style programming language which can add, remove, and